 - Tier 3 – High Capacity Magazine or Quickfire Ejector

 - Overclock – Mini Shells or Magnetic Pellet Alignment or Light-Weight Magazines

 “Stubby” Voltaic SMG: A fast firing alternative that comes at level 10 to the engineer class that gives you an extension to your range along with electrocution potential for some minor damage overtime and slowing effect on the target.
-This SMG allows the engineer to play a run and gun style although generally isn’t more useful than your shotgun option as it lacks magazine capacity, damage and handling that simply can’t all be improved with the limited modification slots leaving it in an average overall state.
+This SMG allows the engineer to play a run and gun style with the correct Stubby build although generally isn’t more useful than your shotgun option as it lacks magazine capacity, damage and handling that simply can’t all be improved with the limited modification slots leaving it in an average overall state.
 At lower hazard levels and some mission types though you can still run this for a simple hold down the trigger and spray option.
 I recommend you either invest heavily in damage and magazine size or play into the electrocution theme of this weapon entirely, don’t mix and match these two options.

 - Tier 1 – Increased Calibre Rounds or Upgraded Capacitors

 - Tier 4 – Hollow-Point Bullets or Conductive Bullets